 West Coast Megagame's is a volunteer organization dedicated to bringing high-quality events to life.
 Our volunteers give up hundreds of hours of their time to make our events successful.

-John has helped guide the way for WCM in setting a high standard for our games and the experiences we host for our participants: we are committed to redeveloping rule sets to produce great events that will appeal to a wide audience on the US west coast.
+John helped guide the way for WCM from 2015 - 2020 by setting a high standard for our games and the experiences we host.

 This inspiration began with Sengoku in January 2015 and has culminated with the development work on Project Nexus in 2020, and we will continue to chip away at the task for the foreseeable future.